civicsource/strapless/README.md

 ## Why does this exist?!?!?!

 So we can `require` shared vars from bootstrap for consistent look & feel without fooling with paths to less files after an `npm dedupe`.
+**If you just want to use an existing bootstrap style, just use the class and inject precompiled bootstrap.**

 See [this explanation](http://caitpotter.blogspot.com/2013/08/strapless-unadulterated-twbs-without.html) by somebody who came up with a similar idea and the same package name.